Hannibal046/Awesome-LLM/README.md

 - [LLMEval](http://llmeval.com) - focuses on understanding how these models perform in various scenarios and analyzing results from an interpretability perspective.
 - [LLM Rankings](https://openrouter.ai/rankings): a leaderboard that compares LLMs for all prompts.
 - [LLM Use Case Leaderboard](https://llmleaderboard.goml.io): a leaderboard that features LLM use cases.
+- [LMExamQA](https://lmexam.com): a leaderboard that benchmarks foundation models with Language-Model-as-an-Examiner.
 - [M3CoT](https://lightchen233.github.io/m3cot.github.io/leaderboard.html) - a benchmark that evaluates large language models on a variety of multimodal reasoning tasks, including language, natural and social sciences, physical and social commonsense, temporal reasoning, algebra, and geometry.
 - [MathEval](https://matheval.ai) - a comprehensive benchmarking platform designed to evaluate large models' mathematical abilities across 20 fields and nearly 30,000 math problems.
 - [MixEval](https://mixeval.github.io/#leaderboard) - a ground-truth-based dynamic benchmark derived from off-the-shelf benchmark mixtures, which evaluates LLMs with a highly capable model ranking (i.e., 0.96 correlation with Chatbot Arena) while running locally and quickly (6% the time and cost of running MMLU).